Skip to main content

 Providing access to art, ideas, stories, culture and creative talent is core to Fayetteville Public Library’s role as a community center.
 In support of this, rotating art exhibitions are displayed throughout the library.
 The Fayetteville Public Library Art Committee accepts exhibition proposals year-round.

-Display Art at FPL
+Display art at FPL Visiting Artist Program

 Exhibitions

-On Display: until December 29
+On Display until August 29

-On Display until December 29
+On Display until September 2

 Permanent Collection